zaccolley/dtslmodtoomeytankboakes/README.md

 _Using eslint, would recommemd installing the `linter-eslint` package from Atom. `apm install linter-eslint`_

-# Test

-To test the database connection and return data you should run `npm run db-test`

-You can also check CouchDB at: [http://127.0.0.1:5984/_utils](http://127.0.0.1:5984/_utils)

 # Build

 If you ever update the schema you should run